Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - When complete, Wabbajack will display a green, confirmatory `Installation Complete` notification.
 - Close Wabbajack.

-:::warning Red `Installation Failed` Notification
+:::danger Red `Installation Failed` Notification
 - Please refer to [Frequently Asked Questions](https://uraniumfever.net/docs/frequentlyaskedquestions) for a list of initial troubleshooting steps for common installation errors **PRIOR** to requesting support.
 :::